Astron/Astron/docs/protocol/10-client.md

 **CLIENT_OBJECT_SET_FIELDS(121)**
     `args(uint32 do_id, uint16 num_fields, [uint16 field_id, <VALUE>]*num_fields)`
-> This is sent by the Client Agentto issue a field update on a given object.
+> This is sent by the Client Agent to issue a field update on a given object.
 > The format of this message is analogous to `STATESERVER_OBJECT_SET_FIELDS`
 > in the internal protocol.